rikie/MovieWorld/README.txt

 preprocess.py:

-The code runs only in windows
 This file does the pre-processing on the raw twitter data file - file_name variable.
 After running this, it spits out processed.txt file which is then further used to doing the sentiment analysis.

-Project_mainfile : It is the main file where the entire algorithm runs as described in the paper .
-Currently this is an offline where we manually enter the movie name
+Project_mainfile : The code runs only in windows (as we are using batch files) It is the main file where the entire algorithm runs as described in the paper .
+Currently this is an offline process where we manually enter the movie name.
 This code also generates positive or negative rating of each category of movie (like acting etc) and also it generates top tweets within each category.
 This file takes lot of time for execution.
 Note : we need to manually set the movie names and paths of various file names within the code. (all filenames follow this path C:\IRProject)

 GetFeatures.py : This file categorizes different nouns into the main five categories as mentioned in the report